muskaanmahes/MuskaanMahes.github.io/about.md

 ![My Photo](/assets/img/muskaan.jpg)

 Hi!
-I'm a graduate student in Data Science at SMU.
+My name is Muskaan Mahes and I'm a graduate student in Data Science at SMU.

 This website showcases my projects, analytics work, and portfolio.